mbuffa/mbuffa.github.io/content/tips/20201111_elixir-troubleshooting-mnesia.md

 ## Conclusion
 I hope this was neither too tedious or frightening regarding the usage of Mnesia in your project.
 I thought the "crash course" format to be interesting in this case (ie. amending snippets), because it helps to have beaten that path when things go wrong.

+I didn't mention the issue of network partitioning and a possible way to solve it, but this is closer to your cluster configuration.
+Basically, network failure may happen inside your cluster, and reconnecting nodes wouldn't know how to handle this, since we're not using a master-replica strategy.
+I haven't read much about this a lot, but one possible solution would be to pass the cluster size as an environment variable to all nodes, and check the `Node.list()` result when a `:nodedown` message is received.
+Afterwards, a simple calculation should be enough to determine if your node is isolated or in a dominant group, allowing you to push the self-destruct red button with, for example, a "liveness" GenServer exposed to your orchestrator, returning `HTTP 200 Ok` responses codes until isolation is detected.

 Note that there's also the [Mnesiac][6] library, which is an Elixir layer on top of Mnesia.
 I prefer using low-level libraries directly, at least for learning, but it might be a good fit for production though.

 Last, but not least, I [created a repository][5] with a small and clear commit history, in case you want to tinker with it.